akshan-main/supplychain/README.md

 # Sales Trends
 The graph below denotes the `sales trend` monthly.
-The lowest number of sales was recorded in November 2017 for all products combined.
+The lowest number of sales were recorded towards start of 2018 for all products combined.

 ![Image URL](https://github.com/akshan-main/supplychain/blob/main/sales_trend.jpeg)

 The graph below denotes the `sales trend` monthly for ` Nike Men's Free 5.0+ Running Shoe `.

-The highest amount of sales was recorded for the product during July 2017 and the lowest was during February 2015.
-The highest ever recorded sale of the product is just over 5000.
+The highest amount of sales was recorded for the product during May 2015 and the lowest were towards start of 2018.
+The highest ever recorded sale of the product is just below 140000.

-The latest recorded sale of this product was in September 2017
+The latest recorded sale of this product was in October 2017

 ![Image URL](https://github.com/akshan-main/supplychain/blob/main/sales_trend_nike5.0.jpeg)